-Up to this point you have done everything in your power to avoid infection, but you can feel a sore throat or headache coming on, the familiar signs that you’ve caught a virus or other pathogen.
+You have done everything in your power to avoid infection, but you can feel a sore throat or headache coming on, the familiar signs that you’ve caught a virus or other pathogen.
+What can you do?

 This is where the research gets interesting and we look at 3 micronutrients in particular which have a significant body of evidence supporting their worth and these are Vitamin C, Glutamine and Echinacea.

 Before we discuss these dietary supplements in more detail, the first thing you need to do is take the behavioural decision to STOP exercising.
 Even if the infection seems mild, give your body the best chance to fight it and rest.
 You might miss a few days training, but the faster you recover fully from the illness, the quicker you will be able to get back to your normal exercise load.
 It is not the time to use exercise to strengthen your immune system whilst you are carrying an infection!

 There are an enormous number of studies linking Vitamin C to immunity and the European Food Standards Agency (EFSA) recognises Vitamin C as providing ‘Maintenance of the normal function of the immune system’ but when you dig deeper into the studies, it becomes clear that Vitamin C may have huge benefits with regard to helping the immune system to actually fight an infection, whilst having a rather less profound effect on preventing you from getting an infection in the first place.
 It’s this nuance that we believe is misunderstood about this amazing micronutrient.

 The RDA for Vitamin C is just 40mg and this is considered the minimum amount to prevent scurvy (the disease sailors used to get as a result of months of vitamin C deficiency), but it’s widely accepted that it’s not a toxic substance, so taking up to 1,000mg per day shouldn’t have any side effects.
 That said, why take 1,000mg per day when you only need 40?